 Our pets generally have impeccable hearing, the car door, the food container, that pesky mouse!
 Nothing gets by them, but with great power, comes great responsibility.
 For them to continue being our mousers, doorbells and alarm systems we need to ensure we take great care of their ears.
 A healthy ear will be clean, odour-free, pale pink in colour and with a minimal accumulation of wax.
-Regular checks at home and a clean thrown in here or there will help to keep your pets ears in tip top condition.
-It’s also a good idea to regularly fondle or pat your pets ears so they get used to the experience, should the need ever arise for medications this habit will certainly play in your favour!
+Regular checks at home and a clean thrown in here or there will help to keep your pet's ears in tip top condition.
+It's also a good idea to regularly fondle or pat your pet's ears so they get used to the experience, should the need ever arise for medications this habit will certainly play in your favour!

-SIGNS OF EAR DISEASE
+SIGNS OF EAR INFECTION

-Some breeds are at a higher risk of ear disease than others, this can include pets with pendulous (hanging) ears or dogs with hairy inner ears.
+Some breeds are at a higher risk of ear infections than others, this can include pets with pendulous (hanging) ears or dogs with hairy inner ears.
 Pets prone to allergies are also at risk.
 For these pets regular cleaning of the ears is highly recommended, this should decrease the need for frequent vet visits.
 Ask your vet how often you should clean the ears, as this will often differ from pet to pet.
 General ear cleaning products can be purchased from your local vet or some pet stores.

 During a regular clean, or whilst patting or observing your pet you notice any of the following symptoms, you should get your pet checked out by your vet.

 - Unpleasant odour emanating from your pet's ears